fresques/NewSchool/2018spring/README.md

 * [Society for News Design](https://www.snd.org/) has their [annual conference](https://nyc.snd.org/) at the end of March in the 5th Ave building

+* [Source](https://source.opennews.org/) is a project from [Open News](https://opennews.org/) that highlights work by journalists who code.
+They have a jobs page.

+* Investigative Reporters and Editors aka IRE has a sub-organization called [NICAR](https://www.ire.org/nicar/) that is focused on  digital journalism.
+IRE has a jobs page.
+The [NICAR-L](https://www.ire.org/resource-center/listservs/subscribe-nicar-l/) list serve is a great place to hear what's happening in the data journalism community.

+* [Hacks Hackers](https://hackshackers.com/) hosts meetups of digital journalists.

+* [Storybench](http://www.storybench.org/) has cool behind-the-scenes on journalism projects.

+* The [News Nerdery](http://newsnerdery.org/) slack channel is pretty active and has a jobs channel and a career advice channel.

 ## Classes
 1. **Wednesday, February 14: Intro**